Writing in the Ryukyu Kingdom: Kanbun kundoku

 The students of Kumemura and would-be interpreters were taught chokudoku and gōon kundoku.
 The rest of the students started with gōon kundoku and then proceeded to kaion kundoku.
 Recalling the years of his childhood, Iha Fuyū (1876–1947) also mentioned gōon kundoku but he referred to it as shima kaigō and stated that it had attracted scorn.
-Higa Shunchō recalled that although his father had been unable to speak Modern Standard Japanese, he had fully comprehended orally realized written-style Japanese.
-Iha Fuyū found that kaion kundoku training enabled him to smoothly adapt to Modern Standard Written Japanese, which originated from kanbun kundoku-style Written Japanese.
+Higa Shunchō recalled that although his father had been unable to speak Modern Japanese, he had fully comprehended orally realized written-style Japanese.
+Iha Fuyū found that kaion kundoku training enabled him to smoothly adapt to Modern Written Japanese, which originated from kanbun kundoku-style Written Japanese.